sco1/flake8-annotations/CONTRIBUTING.md

     * If PRing from your own fork, **ensure that "Allow edits from maintainers" is checked**.
 This gives permission for maintainers to commit changes directly to your fork, speeding up the review process.
 3. **Adhere to the prevailing code style**, which we enforce using [flake8](http://flake8.pycqa.org/en/latest/index.html).
     * Run `flake8` against your code **before** you push it.
 Your commit will be rejected by the build server if it fails to lint.
     * [Git Hooks](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks) are a powerful tool that can be a daunting to set up.
 Fortunately, [`pre-commit`](https://github.com/pre-commit/pre-commit) abstracts this process away from you and is provided as a dev dependency for this project.
-Run `pipenv run precommit` when setting up the project and you'll never have to worry about breaking the build for linting errors.
+Run `pre-commit install` when setting up the project and you'll never have to worry about breaking the build for linting errors.
 4. **Make great commits**.
 A well structured git log is key to a project's maintainability; it efficiently provides insight into when and *why* things were done for future maintainers of the project.
     * Commits should be as narrow in scope as possible.
 Commits that span hundreds of lines across multiple unrelated functions and/or files are very hard for maintainers to follow.
 After about a week they'll probably be hard for you to follow too.
     * Try to avoid making minor commits for fixing typos or linting errors.
 Since you've already set up a pre-commit hook to run `flake8` before a commit, you shouldn't be committing linting issues anyway.